mikecinnamon/MLearning/[ML-23] Example - Fake news detection.md

 ## The data set

-The file `fake.csv` has 20,800 news articles.
+The data set, containing 20,800 news articles, is split in two parts, `fake1.csv` and `fake2.csv` (zipped).
 The columns are:

 * `id`, unique identifier for the article.
 Just a counter.